fedosejev/front-end-course/week-02/day-01/README.md

 > `:focus` applied when an element has received focus.

-You can use `:focus` on other HTML elements.
+You can use `:focus` on other HTML elements, for example: http://jsbin.com/hutira/edit?html,css,output

 Examples: http://jsbin.com/mobasevoxi/edit?html,output